Introduction to Accelerometers

 What does an accelerometer measure?
 The obvious answer is acceleration, but that's not really true.
 An accelerometer actually measures normal force or restoring force which we equate to acceleration using the formula, F=ma.
-This article will explain the fundamental operating principles of accelerometers and investigate the capabilities and drawbacks of accelerometers in certain applications.
+This article will explain the fundamental operating principles of accelerometers and answer the question: how does an accelerometer work?
+We will also investigate the capabilities and drawbacks of accelerometers in certain applications.

 What types of things are accelerometers good at measuring?